Prag8855/aab/content/docs/anmeldung.md

 ## Download the Anmeldung form

 You can also download the original form and fill it yourself.
+If you register more than 2 people, fill the form multiple times.

 {% include "_blocks/downloadDocuments.html"%}

 The original form is [on Berlin.de](https://www.berlin.de/formularverzeichnis/?formular=/labo/zentrale-einwohnerangelegenheiten/_assets/anmeldung_bei_der_meldebehoerde.pdf).

-If you register more than 2 people, use the [*Beiblatt zur Anmeldung* form](/documents/beiblatt-zur-anmeldung.pdf).

 ## How to fill this form